Albuquerque International Balloon Fiesta Photo Guide

 Common Issues & Fixes

-Blown Highlights: Burner flames will blow out—expose for balloon fabric, not flames
+Blown Highlights: Burner flames will blow out—expose for balloon fabric near the burner unless the flames are the star of the shot.

 Where to Stay for the Balloon Fiesta